Wade008/T2A2_API-Webserver/README.md

 ## R8 Describe your projects models in terms of the relationships they have with each other.

-The recipe API has the following models:
+The recipe API has the following entities:

 - Recipe
 - User
-- Rating
 - Ingredient
-- IngredientList
 - Category

+The API also requires the following linking tables

+- Ingredient_list
+- Rating

+### Relationships

+- A Recipe requires many ingredients.
+- An Ingredient can have many recipes associated with it.
+- A Recipe can only have one category associated with it.
+- A Category can have many recipes associated with it.
+- A User can post many recipes.
+- A User can rate many recipes, while a recipe can have many ratings.

+The many-to-many relationship between the Recipe and Ingredient objects is addressed by using a linking table, Ingredient_list.
+And the many-to-many relationship between the Recipe and User objects in relation to ratings is addressed by using a linking table, Rating.
+This is addressed further in R9 below.

+Each object is addresses in more detail below.

-### Recipe model
+#### Recipe

 The API's Recipe model represents a parent object that is related to children models, IngredientList and Rating.